joaomiguelcurto/joaomiguelcurto/README_EN.md

 ### 🔭 I'm currently working on

-I am currently developing a [CHIP-8 Emulator](https://github.com/joaomiguelcurto/chip8-emulator).
-This project allows me to deepen my knowledge of architecture, low-level C++, and optimization.
+I am currently developing a [log-analyzer](#).
+This project allows me to deepen my knowledge of optimization and introducting myself to the language Go.

 ### 🌱 I’m currently learning